francescoferrini/sp4lp/README.md

 # Improving expressivity in Link Prediction with GNNs via the Shortest Path

-## Anonymized Repository for ICLR 2026
+## Anonymized Repository for ICML 2026
 Submission

 This repository contains the source code and instructions to reproduce the experiments for our ICLR 2026 submission.